wolfy-j/lodm/README.md

 $post->save();
 ```

 > Document is NOT ActiveRecord (even if it looks like it is).
-NEVER put client data into the constructor.
-You have to use static method `create` or `setFields` for your entity.
+Never put client data into the constructor, you have to use static method `create` or `setFields` for your entity.

 Please check official documenation to get more information.